pirate museum photo

 The National Memorial for Peace and Justice in Montgomery, Alabama.
 Photo by Smarthistory.

 The National Memorial for Peace and Justice is the newest.
 It opened in April 2018 with the intent of educating the public on the country’s history of racial injustice.
 The museum was created by the Equal Justice Initiative.
-The facility sits on 6 acres near the state Capitol.
+The facility sits on 6 acres.
 One of its main features is the museum’s recognition of the 4,400 Black citizens who were murdered in lynching incidents between 1877 and 1950 across the country.
-The complex has a wall with bodies and heads of African-Americans sticking up in surrender.
 There are also 805 steel plates the size of coffins representing the counties in the country where a lynching occurred.

-Around the corner is the Dexter Avenue King Memorial Baptist Church, where King preached from 1954 to 1960.
+Near the state Capitol is the Dexter Avenue King Memorial Baptist Church, where King preached from 1954 to 1960.
 The church, which was founded in 1877 in a slave trade pen, was designated as a national historic landmark in 1974.
 The church basement was where the 1955 bus boycott was organized.

-About 6 blocks to the west is a plaque at the bus stop where Parks boarded her city bus on December 1, 1955.
-Nearby on Troy University’s Montgomery campus in the Rosa Parks Museum.
+In the downtown region is a plaque at the bus stop where Parks boarded her city bus on December 1, 1955.
+A few blocks away on Troy University’s Montgomery campus in the Rosa Parks Museum, located on the spot where Parks was arrested.
 The archives there include Parks’ fingerprint record from her arrest as well as a 1950s era city bus.

 There are also three historical markers near the city’s waterfront to document the history of the slave trade here.
 The placards were dedicated in 2013.